Marcus-2020/personapi_dio_project/README.md

 This project has been done together with the classes from the GFT Start #2 Bootcamp from 2021 on DIO.

+The README bellow was writen using as guide the [file](https://github.com/rpeleias/personapi_digital_innovation_one#readme) writen and shared by the expert during the classes.

 <h2>Digital Innovation: GFT Start #2 - Desenvolvendo um sistema de gerenciamento de pessoas em API REST com Spring Boot</h2>

 Neste projeto foi desenvolvido um pequeno sistema para o gerenciamento de pessoas de uma empresa através de uma API REST, criada com o Spring Boot.